hdrhbbu1/www/content/articles/2017/09/hidden-costs-of-the-ada-education-and-reform-act/index.md

 ## Access is a Right

 H.R.620 places unnecessary responsibility on the disabled individual who only seeks access.
 It upends 27 years of established legal precident.
 For my sake, and the sake of disabled individuals everywhere, please [contact your congressperson][4] and ask them to oppose it.

+---

+*Edit Note: an earlier version of this article indicated that H.R.620 is out of committee.
+That is inaccurate.
+A correct understanding seems to indicate the full [Judiciary Committee](https://judiciary.house.gov/markup/markup-h-r-3229-h-r-620-h-res-488/) will vote on the resolution next week before sending it on to the House Chamber.*

 [1]: https://www.denverite.com/lawsuit-settlement-rtd-agrees-retrofit-light-rail-vehicles-ada-accessiblity-39246/ "Denverite: RTD Agrees to Retrofit 172 lightrail vehicles"
 [2]: /2017/07/the-politics-of-terror/ "The Politics of Terror"